nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/01_dsbench/05_troubleshooting.md

 ### Verify java version

-Each version of dsbench requires a particular major version of Java.
-For example, dsbench version 2.12.26 requires at least Java 12.
+Each version of nosqlbench requires a particular major version of Java.
+For example, nosqlbench version 2.12.26 requires at least Java 12.
 You can quickly check which version of java you have on your path with `java -version`